 In the event of a delayed opening, Terrill Middle School will open at 9:30 A.M. and lunch will be served.
 Those students who are bussed to school should arrive at their bus stops exactly one and one-half hours later than their regular pickup time.
 At approximately 9:30 A.M. students will proceed to their lockers and first period classes.
-After morning announcements, students will proceed to their third period classes and resume their regular schedule for the remainder of the day.
+After morning announcements, students will proceed to their second period classes and resume their regular schedule for the remainder of the day.
+Dismissal is at 2:42 P.M.

-E. HOMELESS YOUTH - THE McKINNEY - VENTO ACT
+E. HOMELESS YOUTH-THE MCKINNEY-VENTO ACT